Professor Jo Parish BSc, PhD

 Virus-host interactions important for the control of HPV gene expression and HPV-induced carcinogenesis

 Using primary keratinocyte-based models of HPV infections, we are characterizing novel host factors that are important for virus oncogene expression and differentiation-dependent regulation of HPV gene expression.
 Our collaborative work with Dr Sally Roberts has highlighted an important interaction between HPV and the host cell transcriptional regulator CTCF in the control of virus oncogene expression and we are currently analysing this interplay in HPV-induced disease progression.
-Work is supported by Cancer Research UK and the Medical Research Council.
+Work is supported by the Medical Research Council.

 Viral manipulation of host cell gene expression